Raye: Artistry

 Raye has explored personal and contemporary issues in her music's lyrics.
-Her first song "Hotbox" describes her first use of marijuana, and she has written about similar encounters in the subsequent years, including on her debut album.
+Her first song "Hotbox" describes her first use of marijuana, and she has written about similar encounters in the subsequent years.
 My 21st Century Blues contains recurrent themes such as drug addictions, self-insecurities, and sexual assault.
 On "Ice Cream Man", Raye sings about her experience being abused by a record producer as a teenager, while on "Body Dysmorphia" she describes her relationship with disordered eating.
 On "Genesis"—influenced by the Nina Simone quote "It is an artist's duty to reflect the times"—Raye deals with social media and global issues.
+This Music May Contain Hope is a concept album exploring themes of life, death, love, heartbreak, infidelity, resilience, the value of family, online criticism, and overcoming insecurities.

+Raye frequently performs barefoot on stage.

 Achievements

-Throughout her career, Raye has won seven Brit Awards, four Global Awards, two Ivor Novello Awards, and two MTV Europe Music Awards—one as part of Artists for Grenfell.
+Raye has won seven Brit Awards, four Global Awards, two Ivor Novello Awards, and two MTV Europe Music Awards—one as part of Artists for Grenfell.
 In 2019, she was given a BMI London Award for her "groundbreaking artistry, creative vision and impact on the future of music".
 She was one of the first recipients of the Brits Billion Award.
 Raye has also won a South Bank Sky Arts Award and a MOBO Award.
-Raye was included on the lists Sound of 2017 and 100 Women 2024 by BBC, and was named the Musician of the Year at Harper's Bazaars Woman of the Year 2024 event.
+Raye was included on the Forbes 30 Under 30 (Europe category) list in 2023, as well as BBC's lists Sound of 2017 and 100 Women 2024.
+She was named Musician of the Year at Harper's Bazaars Woman of the Year 2024 event.

-In 2023, My 21st Century Blues was shortlisted for a Mercury Prize.
-At the 2024 edition of the Brit Awards, Raye broke the record for the artist with the most wins at a single ceremony, receiving British Artist of the Year, Best New Artist, Songwriter of the Year—becoming the first female recipient—Best R&B Act, British Album of the Year (for My 21st Century Blues), and Song of the Year (for "Escapism").
+At the 2024 Brit Awards, Raye broke the record for the artist with the most wins at a single ceremony, receiving British Artist of the Year, Best New Artist, Songwriter of the Year—becoming the first female recipient—Best R&B Act, British Album of the Year (for My 21st Century Blues), and Song of the Year (for "Escapism").
 She was nominated for three Grammy Awards at the 67th ceremony including Best New Artist and Songwriter of the Year, Non-Classical.
+My 21st Century Blues was also nominated for the Mercury Prize, and "Genesis" received a nomination for the Ivor Novello Award for Best Song Musically and Lyrically.
+In 2026, Raye received the Hal David Starlight Award from the Songwriters Hall of Fame, while the Recording Academy awarded her the Harry Belafonte Best Song for Social Change Award for her songwriting on "Ice Cream Man".
+"Where Is My Husband!" was nominated for Song of the Year at the Brit Awards and Best Vocal Performance at the American Music Awards.